zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is January 23, 2025, let's keep going!
+Today is January 24, 2025, let's keep going!
 As the saying goes.
-Light tomorrow with today.
+Don't be pushed by your problems.
+Be led by your dreams.